Capital punishment for non-violent offenses: Perjury

-The following countries impose the death penalty for perjury causing the execution of an innocent person: Afghanistan, Algeria, Bahrain, Bangladesh, Brunei, Egypt, India, Iran (only in case of recidivism for capital sexual offences), Kuwait, Malaysia, Mauritania, Morocco, Myanmar, Niger, Nigeria, Oman, Pakistan, Qatar, Singapore, South Sudan, Sri Lanka, Sudan, United Arab Emirates, some U.S. states (California, Nebraska, and Colorado), Yemen.
-Most U.S. states, as well as most countries around the world that retain capital punishment, would normally consider perjury causing execution of an innocent person as murder and punish it the same way; often by death or life without parole.
-In Nebraska and Colorado, perjury causing execution of an innocent person is considered by law as an act of first-degree murder, punishable by death or life without parole, whereas in California, perjury causing execution of an innocent person is a separate offence, and is separated from any of its murder laws, and is also punishable by death or life without parole, whereas first-degree murder is punished by death, life without parole or 25 years to life in prison.
+often by death or life without parole.
+In Nebraska and Colorado, perjury causing execution of an innocent person is considered by law as an act of first-degree murder, punishable by death or life without parole.
+In California, perjury causing execution of an innocent person is a discrete offence and is separated from laws regarding murder or homicide; it is also punishable by death or life without parole.
+(In comparison, in this jurisdiction, first-degree murder is punished by death, life without parole or 25 years to life in prison).
 Some countries, such as Morocco and Mauritania, punish perjury by death when any person who is innocent has been sentenced to death for any reason.
 Even if the execution does not occur, perjury causing someone to be sentenced to death in itself is a death-eligible offence in these countries.

 Prostitution

+Iran, North Korea, Sudan, and Yemen provide for capital punishment for prostitution.

-The following countries impose the death penalty for prostitution: Bangladesh (only forced prostitution), China (only forced prostitution), Cuba (child prostitution), Iran, North Korea, Sudan, Yemen.
+The following countries impose the death penalty for various offences related to prostitution: